mappiamo/mapi-geoCMS/doc/manual_en.rst

 http://[site_uri]/index.php?module=api&task=poisonroute&route=[route_name]&auth=[auth_key]&lang=[language]

-.. note:: The value of route parameter must be same as the value of column name on content table.
+.. note:: The value of 'route' parameter must be same as the value of 'name' column on content table.

 Get all markers within polygon
 ------------------------------